 This Dallas, Texas-headquartered airline won several J.D.
 Power awards, so we’ve known for a while that this low-cost carrier is doing something right.
-They are included here because of their strengths: award availability, customer satisfaction, and providing value for the price paid.
+T have included them here because of their strengths in award availability, customer satisfaction, and providing value for the price paid.

 8. Allegiant Air